-Following the success of Jaws, she would go on to appear in the sequel as well as the third installment, Jaws: Revenge.
-However, after the third movie release in 1987, she retired from acting altogether.
+Following the success of Jaws, she would go on to appear in the sequel as well as the fourth installment, Jaws: The Revenge.
+However, after that film’s release in 1987, she retired from acting altogether.
 Spending most of her time as an activist, she is on the Human Rights Watch Women’s Rights Advisory Committee which she produced and directed a series of fourteen educational videotapes.
-Both of her sons, Bill Sheinberg and Jonathan Sheinberg have gone on to become film producers.
+Both of her sons, Bill Sheinberg and Jonathan Sheinberg, have gone on to become film producers.
 We bet she’s proud and we’ll always remember her as Ellen Brody.

 Enter, the mayor of Amity, who insisted on keeping the beaches open for the 4th of July in the wake of great white shark attacks.
 Aside from Jaws, he was also best known for his roles in Anatomy of a Murder in 1959, The Hustler in 1961, The Graduate in 1967, and the very-memorable The Amityville Horror in 1979.

-He also appeared on popular shows like The Golden Girls and The Twilight Zone in his time.
-Hamilton worked up until his death in 1986 with his final film being in the 1986 film Whoops Apocalypse.
+He also appeared on popular shows like The Golden Girls and The Twilight Zone during his career.
+Hamilton worked up until his death in 1986 with his final film being 1986’s Whoops Apocalypse.
 He died at the age of 63 from lung cancer.